The Mill House Project’s contemporary main suite

 Symmetrical design, specifically in a bathroom makes a bold statement.
 Having two separate vanity spaces means there’s naturally less clutter and mimics the look of a boutique hotel.

 To add another level of symmetry, patterned tile flooring is a great option.
 Choose a design, like The Millhouse Project that is of the same tone as the bathroom furniture, which will create a cohesive look.

 The correct flooring choice was imperative to make the vast space of the master suite (including dressing area, bathroom, bedroom and various reading nooks) feel connected, allowing the areas in the home to flow seamlessly.

 The Champagne wood flooring from Havwoods delivered the ideal solution as it maximised the light from the bay windows, keeping the room bright and airy.

 Zoning off spaces

-The marbled floor that surrounds the freestanding rolltop bath is both practical and stylish, successfuly zoning off the space from the bedroom, which is important when you're dealing with an open-plan space like this master suite.
+The marbled floor that surrounds the freestanding roll top bath is both practical and stylish, successfully zoning off the space from the bedroom, which is important when you’re dealing with an open-plan space like this master suite.